 If your kitty takes a shine to your tea bags, you need to store them out of reach.
 There are some herbs, like catnip, that are perfectly safe for your kitty.
 However, while tea might be pleasurable for your feline to lap up, several varieties shouldn’t be on the menu for cats.

 If your cat just lapped up a little puddle from the table, it’s unlikely to do any real harm.
 However, if they drink a large amount or chew open a tea bag—you could run into a world of trouble.
-Even if the herbs aren’t necessarily toxic to them, high consumption can lead to unwanted side effects.
+Even if the herbs aren’t necessarily toxic to them, high consumption can lead to unwanted digestive side effects, such as vomiting and diarrhea.

 Types of Tea & the Dangers